 3. Carrying out the cloud migration

 When you have picked a cloud vendor and planned the process thoroughly, it's time to complete your cloud migration.
 Execution must proceed smoothly and efficiently.
-Transition teams should complete the task with minimal disruption to business-as-usual while keeping costs low.
+Transition teams should complete the task with minimal disruption to business as usual while keeping costs low.

 Test every data and app transfer before cloud apps go live.
 Ensure data is available to relevant staff and access is limited to those with appropriate privileges.
 Model workloads to ensure apps can operate together without additional friction.